top of page

 🔁 6.
 Document Everything

-• Take accurate minutes, especially of decisions and motions.
+• Take accurate minutes, particularly of any decisions and motions made during the meeting.

 🛑 7.
 Know When to End It

-• Pause or adjourn the meeting under your bylaws.
+• Pause or adjourn the meeting according to your bylaws.

-• Reconvene with a stronger structure or, if necessary, with professional mediation or legal guidance.
+• Consider reconvening later with a more structured approach or, if necessary, seek professional mediation or legal guidance.

-Consider hiring a professional property manager or parliamentarian to run or mediate meetings, especially if tensions are ongoing.
+Consider hiring a professional property manager or parliamentarian to run or mediate meetings, especially if tensions are high.
+Expert guidance can alleviate pressure and ensure that all voices are heard, allowing for smoother resolutions.

 Main Office